 It’s a fact of life that when you drive a new car off the lot, it loses around 40% of its value.
 You still insure it for its full purchase price, of course.
 But you know if you were to sell your car, you wouldn’t expect to receive the full insured value.
-The value or a pre-owned car is always less than the original retail price.
-In other words, when it comes to automobiles, there is a big difference between Retail Replacement Value and Resale Value.
+The value of a pre-owned car is always less than the original retail price.
+In other words, when it comes to automobiles, there is a big difference between retail replacement value and resale value.

 Keep this fact in mind when you decide to sell your jewelry.
 The retail price of a jewelry item is an indication of its value – but for insurance purposes only and only as new.
 Often consumers have their newly purchased jewelry appraised to determine what it will cost to replace it.
 The appraisal states what is known as a Retail Replacement Value.
 But that value is a bit rubbery.
 In fact, it’s often an overstatement of what an insurance company would pay to settle in cash in case of loss.
 To find out why, we need to look closely at the fine print of your insurance policy.